masdhiradharana/computing-in-context-projects/index.md

 I want to thank Prof. Aidan Feldman and the amazing TAs for their patience, support, and for pushing me to do my best.

-Hope you enjoy checking this out as much as I enjoyed working on it.
+Hope you enjoy reading this as much as I enjoyed working on it.
 Thank you!